 If you’ve managed to secure an earlier dinner reservation at ‘Ohana, you may be finished eating a little while before the sunset.
 This is an ideal time to explore the grounds of the Polynesian Village.
 Take a stroll around the Seven Seas Marina, and pass by the Lava Pool and Oasis Pool areas.

-Disney Enchantment from the Beach
+Happily Ever After Fireworks from the Beach

 Not only does the beach area at the Disney Resort provide you with a great view of Cinderella Castle, but you’ll also get to enjoy reflections of the fireworks in the water of Seven Seas Lagoon.
 Enjoy the view without the crowds of Main Street, U.S.A. in Magic Kingdom.

-Continue your evening at Disney’s Polynesian Village Resort, or head back to your own Resort hotel, feeling content from the perfect evening you’ve had.
+Continue your evening at Disney’s Polynesian Village Resort, or head back to your own resort hotel, feeling content from the perfect evening you’ve had.
 Not only will you want to return, but we’re sure that you’ll be inspired to stay a night or two next time you visit this stunning Disney Resort.